 The CCLA would also like to thank all of the summer students and volunteers who contributed to this report: Jasmine Law, Mahgol Taghivand, Nathaniel Reilly, Noah Benson, Rebecca Steele, Samuel Mazzuca, and Sebastian Becker.
+Much gratitude is due to Vicky Valiquette for her invaluable assistance with translating this report into French.
 Special thanks also to CCLA Staff Lawyer J.Y.
 Hoh and to CCLA Articling Student Tashi Alford-Duguid.
 All CCLA staff contributed and can be found here: https://ccla.org/staff-and-board/